ldtteam/MinecoloniesWiki/source/buildings/composter.md

     <recipe>composter</recipe>
 </div>

-## About the Composter's Hut

 ### Note: The Composter's Hut cannot be built until you have a level 3 [Farm](../../source/buildings/farm&field) (or three level 1 Farms, or another equivalent) and have finished the research in the [University](../../source/buildings/university).
 <br>

-The Composter's Hut is where the Composter will turn organic materials into [compost](../../source/items/compost), which can be used by the [Farmer](../../source/worker/farmer) or [Florist](../../source/worker/florist) to fertilize food or flowers.
+The Composter's Hut is where the Composter will turn organic materials into [compost](../../source/items/compost), which can be used by the [Farmer](../../source/worker/farmer) or [Florist](../../source/worker/florist) to fertilize crops or flowers.
 They can also create dirt if you have the setting enabled, which the [Builder](../../source/worker/builder) can use in buildings.
 The Composter uses [barrels](../../source/items/barrel) to make compost or dirt.

 **Hint:** The higher the level of the Composter's Hut, the more barrels the Composter will be able to use.
 So: